 If amicable arrangements cannot be made for the property to be vacated then consideration needs to be given to applying to the court for possession or an order for sale.
 A claim can also be made for rent to be paid in the meantime, known as ‘occupation rent’.

-Claims for 'occupation rent' can be made against someone who remains living in a property.
-The value of the rent is not necessarily assessed on a market rate basis though, as the party often has a right to occupy the property and that is taken into account.
+Claims for ‘occupation rent’ can be made against someone who remains living in a property.
+The value of the rent is usually assessed on a market rate basis though if the party has legal rights in relation to the property then that will be taken into account.

 Order for Sale

 Before considering an application for an order for sale, it is essential to consider the purpose of the occupation and the purpose of any trust.
-If there is a trust it is important to ask yourself whether the purpose of the trust has come to an end?
+If there is a trust it is important to consider whether the purpose of the trust has come to an end?

 The Court is likely to order sale, possibly deferred, unless it is a domestic property required for the benefit of young children.
 Courts have the power to order the sale of part of the land if this is feasible.
 It is also possible for one party to buy the other out.